eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d6.md

     chmod 444 /etc/pki/tls/certs/star.$AWS_DEFAULT_REGION.$AWS_DEFAULT_DOMAIN.crt
     ```

-### Configure Management Console and Nginx to use Custom SSL Certificates
+### Configure Management Console and Embedded Nginx to use Custom SSL Certificates

 The Eucalyptus Management Console installs Nginx along with a configuration file which
 works with the Management Console using self-signed SSL Certificates.